ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-posed to attend the act of getting glorious­
-ly tight.
-Benton&#x27;s Mother.
-How touching is
-the tribute of Hon.
-T. II.
-Benton to Lis
-mother&#x27;s influence:
 &quot;31y mother asked me never to use to­
 bacco.
 I have never used it from that
 time to the present day.
 She asked me